glixingxian/Design-Pattern/proxy_pattern/static_proxy_pattern.md

 # Static Proxy Pattern

 It's static because when **compile**, the proxy has already decided to which object to agent.
-In the following exemple, the proxy will agent all subclasses of UserManager.
+In the following example, the proxy will agent all sub classes of UserManager.

-Btw, the following exemple is not resource-hungry.
+BTW, the following example is not resource-hungry.
 Proxy here is used to add additional functionality.

 **Interface:**